I need major dental work done. I don't have health cover. Can I withdraw funds from my super to pay for this?

 You must apply before the expense is paid as this condition will only release funds for unpaid expenses.

-Getting professional advice and working with an experienced adviser can weigh up all of these options and considerations to help you make a well-informed decision.
+In any event, seeking professional advice and working with an experienced adviser can weigh up all of these options and considerations to help you make a well-informed decision.

 While the Adviser Ratings Website facilitates the question and answer functionality, all such communications are between users and authorised financial advisers, of which Adviser Ratings has no affiliation.
 Adviser Ratings is not the advice provider and does not provide financial product advice and only provides information that is general in nature.